IITGuwahati-AI/Learning-Content/Lec1/README.md

 1. Install **Linux**.
 2. Install **Python 3.x**.
 3. Install **numpy, matplotlib, scikit-learn, TensorFlow, Keras**
-4. Complete the first 4 chapters of **Deep Learning Book** and Probability notes uploaded.
+4. Complete the first 4 chapters of **Deep Learning Book** and Probability notes(Bora Notes.pdf) uploaded uptil page 104.
 5. Create a **LinkdIn , Github , Medium** Profile.
 6. Do The tutorials on Python link attached.
 7. Do the Project in Project folder.